jsakamoto/introduction-of-markdownpresenter/presentation.md

 "markdown" is ...
 -----------------
+One of the lightweight markup languages.
-The rule of plain text to formatting.
+It enables us to convert plain text format to XHTML (or HTML).

 !